 If you’re a serious boondocker – or want to be one – you know that one of the more difficult issues can be caring for waste water.
-If you’ve found that delightful place to park the rig and you want to just stay there for a while, who on earth wants to break camp to go back and dump gray water.
+If you’ve found that delightful place to park the rig and you want to just stay there for a while, who on earth wants to break camp to go back and dump waste water.
 Enter the “blue boy” sewer tote, that allows you to dump your waste water in a portable tank, then tote the tank – not the rig – to a suitable dump station.

 So where you do you carry the blue boy when you’re on the road?

 That was a question asked by an RVer who was just getting ready to get their own portable waste tank.
 And RVers, typically creative, came up with a few ideas.

 One of the most popular ideas, for the travel trailer and fifth wheel set, is to carry that tote in the bed of your pickup.
 Of course, when empty, a tote could be light enough to try and get loose.
 We’ve had some odd wind currents come up in the bed of our pickup when towing the fiver, so keep in mind, you may need to weight or tie it down.

 But what if you’re using your sewer tote with a motorhome?
 There’s no handy pickup bed there (unless your “toad” is a pickup).
 Like some trailer owners we’ve heard about, there’s often room at the rear of the rig.
 Got a ladder rack?
 Don’t know how many times we’ve seen folks tie their tote to the ladder rack.
 Some RVers consider this a BAD idea, likening a blue boy on the back like something straight out of the Beverly Hillbillies.
 If you can live with it, but don’t have a ladder rack, get creative with some scrap metal and your hitch receiver and build a rack that hangs on the receiver.